Gullis477/EmotionalFlask/README.md

 - Open the terminal and navigate to the folder
 - Type "flask run" in the terminal
 - Open the extension
-- If the webview did not open, run the command
+- If the webview did not open, run the command eide.start

 ## This extension was made for the following devices: